List of Sigma Zeta chapters

-Sigma Zeta is a national honor society for the natural sciences, computer science, and mathematics.
+Sigma Zeta is an international honor society for the natural sciences, computer science, and mathematics.
 It was founded in 1925 at the now defunct Shurtleff College.
-The society has regular chapters are baccalaureate institutions and association chapters at junior colleges.
+The society has regular chapters at baccalaureate institutions and association chapters at junior colleges.

 In the following Sigma Zeta chapter list, active chapters are indicated in bold and inactive chapters and institutions in italics.